jaggiJ/Personal-Backup/README.md

 than system (root /) directory.
 Scripts are assumed to be located at
 `/home/jaggij/Git/Personal-Backup/`

-HOW TO MAKE THIS ALL THIS SCRIPTS INTO AUTOMATED BACKUPS ?
+HOW TO USE CRONTAB TO AUTOMATE BACKUPS ?

-1. Order cron to backup system and home files every day, every week, and every month (3 separate backups)
+Order cron to backup system files and home (personal) files every day, every week,
+and every month (3 separate backup destinations).

 type `crontab -e` and put lines below into crontab file that comes, then save&quit type `:wq`
 ```
 # DAILY BACKUP